mikeliddle/mikeliddle.github.io/_posts/2025-03-21-Filtering Over AI.md

 # Filtering

 This is why the industry needs to adopt more request filtering.
 Classifiers have been around for a lot longer than generative AI, and do a great job of taking even natural language and classifying it into a set of categories.
-This is a much simpler problem than genAI, and can be done much faster.
-Why don't we fix genAI by filtering out some requests and evaluating them based on a classification.
+This is a much simpler problem than generative AI, and can be done much faster.
+Why don't we fix generative AI by filtering out some requests and evaluating them based on a classification.
 Classification can be done cheaply, and efficiently, and many times, a generative AI is unnecessary to answer.

 "But," you might ask, "why would you ask a chatbot a question it shouldn't answer?"
 Well, the powers that be are trying to make these ubiquitous, so by design, they should be the one-stop shop for all questions and interactions.
 Even though they are bad at it.
 This is why it is on the service owners to filter out requests and decide how to best answer them.
 For example, asking a chatbot, "What is 2+2?" can easily be classified as a math question.
 This can be fed into a simple, or even highly complex calculator, which would give an accurate, deterministic answer.
 That is what people want from math.
 I don't want a lesson on number theory or a hallucinated answer.
 I want the answer.